Beherith/zipped_stl_preview_generator/README.md

 3. convert.exe - A command line tool to convert images, used for resizing 4k renders to 1k previews (fool's antialiasing)

 # How to use:
-1. Checkout the repo to the same drive you have your folder full of .stls.
+1. Checkout the repo to the same drive you have your folder full of archives of .stls.
 Run it with

 python stl_preview_generator.py --folder mystlarchivefolder